AnoukSmet/Dog-Health-Tracker/README.md

 Whenever I didn't meet the pattern criteria, the correct feedback was displayed, explaining which charachters etc are allowed.
 User acccount is created whenever all criteria was met and user is being redirect to blank_dashboard.

+I noticed that the feedback provided to the user when their input didn't match the required format was not being displayed on all devices.
+After some research I have decided to add the required pattern right above the input fields so the user will always know which format to use.

+After receiving some feedback from friends and family who have tested the website, I have decided to make the feedback message stand out more.
+It took the user a while to notice the feedback when the username already exists.
+I have reversed the colors (Blue background with white text color)

 * **Result**
 Registration form is working as planned and user information is stored safely in the mongodb Users collection.
+Feedback provided stands out nicely to inform the user.
 Redirection to blank_dashboard works as well as planned so the user can choose to add its dog right away.
 Tested the registration on various browers and devices and the form is responsive and userfriendly.
+Having the pattern as a fixed element on the page, improved the user experience.
+Instead of filling in the fields without knowing the pattern, receiving the feedback and then filling in the fields again, the user can now insert right away the fields with the correct pattern.

 * **Verdict**
 The test has passed all the criteria and works like planned.